 JOHN KAEFER | composer

-John recently finished the score for Remedy Entertainment and Microsoft Studios’ live-action series “Quantum Break”, developed exclusively for Xbox One (released April 2016).
-The revolutionary game blurs the line between episodic television and cinematic gameplay, integrating the two into one seamless, uniquely immersive experience.
-"Quantum Break" is the biggest-selling Microsoft Studios IP for Xbox One and was the #1 best-selling Xbox game worldwide in April 2016.
+Active in games, John’s work includes the score for Microsoft Studios and Remedy Entertainment's live-action series QUANTUM BREAK, developed exclusively for Xbox One.
+Hailed as a "masterpiece" by Gaming Trend, the revolutionary game blurs the line between episodic television and cinematic gameplay, integrating the two into one seamless, uniquely immersive experience.
+It is currently the #1 best-selling Microsoft Studios release to date.

 As a composer for the concert stage, John has enjoyed performances worldwide at major venues including Carnegie Hall and Lincoln Center in New York, Wigmore Hall in London, and La Schola Cantorum in Paris.
 His work continues to be programmed frequently by leading musicians and ensembles.
 Recently he conducted the Hollywood Chamber Orchestra in the world premiere of his STATES OF MOTION, a three movement concerto for piano and string orchestra, featuring pianist Molly Morkoski.

 John is represented by Evolution Music Partners in Los Angeles.